Interested in becoming a tutor? To get started, please give us a call at 612-871-2043 or Contact Us

 I was born and raised in Minneapolis and graduated from Southwest High School.
 I love spending time in the Twin Cities and exploring what Minnesota has to offer!
 When I am not working or at school, I love to read, go to yoga, spend time with my family, and travel.
 On a sunny day I love to put up a hammock down near a lake and spend the afternoon with a good book and some hot coffee (oh and maybe a donut or two as well).

 Hi!
 I'm Emmy.
 I graduated from the University of Vermont with a B.A. in Geography and with minors in Studio Art, Art History, and Geospatial Technologies.
 After graduation I served for two years in Peace Corps Namibia where I lived and worked in a rural village on the Namibian-Angolan border.

 I'm currently in graduate school at St. Kate's for my Masters in Education and K-6 teaching license.
 I tutor students in reading, writing, and ACT prep.
 I enjoy working with students to set their own individual study goals and providing tools to accomplish them.
 I aim to help students with time management and organization, because I believe in the life-long benefits of building these skills at a early age.

 In my spare time I can be found cooking up new recipes in the kitchen, practicing yoga and tai chi, and exploring the St. Croix River Valley with my partner Nick.

 Ellen: Math Tutor

-In my free time, I like to read, do yoga, go running, and watch basketball.
+In my free time, I like to read, go running, and watch basketball.
 I also enjoy spending time with family, friends, and my cat.